foundry-rs/book/src/projects/creating-a-new-project.md

 {{#include ../output/hello_foundry/tree:all}}
 ```

-The default template comes with one dependency installed: Dappsys Test.
+The default template comes with one dependency installed: DSTest.
 This is the preferred assertion library used for Foundry projects.
 Additionally, the template also comes with an empty starter contract and a simple test.

 Let's build the project: